What Are the DOOH Billboard Ad Specifications and Design Guidelines?

 • Use bold, sans-serif fonts for maximum legibility.

-• Font size should be large enough to be read from a distance:
+• Ensure font size is large enough to be read from a distance:

 • Highway Billboards: Minimum 1 foot of letter height for every 10 feet of viewing distance.

-• Indoor Screens: Ensure text remains legible from 10-15 feet away.
+• Indoor Screens: Text should be legible from 10–15 feet away.

 Compression

-• Optimize file size for quick loading but avoid compromising visual quality:
+• Optimize file size for quick loading without compromising visual quality:

 • Static Images: Compress using lossless methods.

-• Videos: Keep bitrate high enough to preserve clarity.
+• Videos: Maintain a high enough bitrate to preserve clarity.

 Motion and Animation (for Video Ads)

-• Use smooth transitions and animations to draw attention.
+• Use smooth transitions and animations to attract attention.

 • Avoid rapid flashes or excessive movement that may distract or annoy viewers.

-• Keep the video loop duration between 10-15 seconds.
+• Keep video loop duration between 10–15 seconds.

 Message Hierarchy